 Consequently it is only totalitarian fascist regimes, completely desperate and unbalanced, which would take this road.
 And here again it is a question of the class struggle.
 The bourgeois will not lightly hand over their fate to new dictatorial maniacs like Mussolini and Hitler.
 In any event, before they could do so, it would require the bloody defeat of the working class.

 Thus to work with a perspective of world war in reality meant not only a lack of understanding of all the multiple social and military forces involved, but was a programme of the profoundest pessimism.
-To imagine war would solve the problems of the Socialist Revolution, was to be as light minded as the Stalinists in Germany, who imagined the coming to power of the fascists in Germany would prepare the way for Socialism.
+To imagine war would solve the problems of the socialist revolution, was to be as light minded as the Stalinists in Germany, who imagined the coming to power of the fascists in Germany would prepare the way for socialism.
 In reality the outbreak of world war would signify a decisive defeat for the working class.
 A nuclear holocaust would in more likelihood mean the mutual annihilation of countries and classes.
-At best, handfuls of survivors might succeed in creating some form of slave state and begin again the necessary development of the material productive forces, that with the working class, are the absolutely necessary pre-requisites of Socialism.
-The Posadists have merely drawn to an extreme the ideas of Pablo, Hansen, Mandel, Healy and Co.
+At best, handfuls of survivors might succeed in creating some form of slave state and begin again the necessary development of the material productive forces, that with the working class, are the absolutely necessary pre-requisites of socialism.
+The Posadists have merely drawn to an extreme the ideas of Pablo, Hansen, Germain [Mandel], Healy and Co.

 In reality, both the Vietnam war and the Korean war, as well as the other wars of the post war epoch, were localised and limited by the deliberate arrangement between imperialism and the Chinese and Russian bureaucracies.
 For the whole period, imperialism has been on the defensive against incursions of the colonial revolution and the strength militarily, industrially and strategically of the Soviet Union and the Soviet bureaucracy.

-ULTRA-LEFTISM AND STUDENTISMHaving gained little result with their version of the policies of entrism, they now swung over to an ultra-left course in the capitalist countries in the West.
-Not having drawn an honest lesson from the experience of entrism in the Social Democratic and Communist Parties, they now advanced to the policies of ultra-leftism in Germany, France and Italy.
+Having gained little result with their version of the policies of entrism, they now swung over to an ultra-left course in the capitalist countries in the West.
+Not having drawn an honest lesson from the experience of entrism in the social democratic and communist parties, they now advanced to the policies of ultra-leftism in Germany, France and Italy.
 However, they managed to combine this with a measure of opportunism.
-The Wilson Government was the advent of a 'left Social Democratic government', one of their supporters wrote in Britain.
+The Wilson government of 1964 was the advent of a “left social democratic government”, one of their supporters wrote in Britain.
 His views were warmly defended by their supporters in Britain and not repudiated by them.
 Events were soon to disillusion them in this respect.
 At the same time, they succeeded in finding a fundamental difference between a Wilson government in Britain and Willy Brandt’s government in West Germany.

 Events indicate that not only in France, but in other countries where the Communist Party is the main party of the working class, only a mass split within the ranks of the Communist Party can prepare the way for a development of a mass revolutionary alternative party.
 In the countries where Social Democracy is the dominant force, similar considerations apply.
 The historical experience of the last five to seven decades indicates the correctness of this analysis.

-The issues at their 1965 World Congress at which they expelled the Marxist opposition have been sufficiently documented.
-This showed their incapacity to tolerate a genuine and honest Marxist tendency within their ranks.
+The issues at their 1965 World Congress, at which the British section was expelled, have been sufficiently documented in material of our tendency and the document on our expulsion has shown their incapacity to tolerate a genuine and honest Marxist tendency within their ranks.
 The refusal to discuss, or to tolerate a Marxist wing within their forces, in an indication of the real processes within this organisation, and its organic tendency towards petit bourgeois sectarianism, utopianism and opportunism.

-THE NEED FOR MARXIST THEORYAt their 1965 USFI Congress they put forward a 'new' theory, that of capitalism and a 'strong' state.
-This was an extension of their 1945 theory of Bonapartist states being on the order of the day in Western Europe – that capitalism could no longer allow the existence of democratic rights, and that therefore only dictatorial regimes could be established in Western Europe.
-They revived this theory, which was never officially repudiated in the past, with a new version of the 'strong' state.
-In France, Germany, Britain, everywhere, the Bourgeoisie were going to replace democracy with a Bonapartist regime.
+At their 1965 USFI Congress they put forward a “new” theory, that of capitalism and a “strong” state.
+This was an extension of their theory of Bonapartist states being on the order of the day in Western Europe – that capitalism could no longer allow the existence of democratic rights, and that therefore only dictatorial regimes could be established in Western Europe.
+They revived this theory, which was never officially repudiated in the past, with a new version of the “strong” state.
+In France, Germany, Britain, everywhere, the bourgeoisie were going to replace democracy with a Bonapartist regime.

 The very development of industry has in its turn meant an enormous reinforcement of the power of the working class.
 Before there can be a move towards decisive reaction, there will have to be a bloody settlement with the working class.
 But this in its turn would mean posing the fate of the bourgeoisie as a stake in the struggle.
 Consequently it will be with extreme reluctance that the bourgeoisie will take this road.
 Nowhere are there strong fascist organisations, as existed in the pre-war period, especially in the 1930s.
 After the experience with the fascist maniacs, it is only with extreme reluctance that the bourgeoisie would put themselves in the power of fascism.